lvmarlowe/Inkstride/README.md

 ## Story

-**Act 1: The Unmaking** (168 miles | 13,200+ words) — Something has drained the color from the forest and left the landscape devastated.
+**Act 1: The Unmaking**
+*168 miles | 13,200+ words*

+Something has drained the color from the forest and left the landscape devastated.
 You play the Inker, a traveler whose past is as mysterious as the world you traverse.
 After waking at the edge of the forest with no memory, you start down a path leading deeper into the woods.
 Accompanied by woodland creatures you encounter along the way, you set out in search of answers about the disaster they call the Unmaking.

-**Act 2: The Awakening** (TBD) — Coming soon.
+**Act 2: The Awakening**
+*TBD*

-**Act 3: The Reckoning** (TBD) — Coming soon.
+**Act 3: The Reckoning**
+*TBD*

 ---